twosigma/git-meta/doc/architecture.md

 There is a commit in the meta-repo for every change made in the organization, so the number of commits in the history of the meta-repo may be very large.
-However, the information contained in each commit is relatively small, generally indicating only changes to submodule pointers.
+However, the information contained in each commit is relatively small, generally indicating only changes to submodule pointers (shallow cloning could be used to further improve performance).
 Furthermore, the on-disk (checked out) rendering of the meta-repo is also small, being only a file indicating the state of each sub-repo, and growing only as sub-repos are added.
 Therefore, the cost of cloning and checking out a meta-repo will be relatively cheap, and scale slowly with the addition of new code -- especially compared with the cost of doing the same operations in a single (physical) repository.

 Most other operations such as `checkout`, `commit`, `merge`, `status`, etc. increase in cost with the number of files in open repositories on disk.